Recent Articles

 Glacial and periglacial environments in alpine regions are increasingly threatened by anthropogenic activities and climate change, yet the supraglacial-periglacial redistribution of trace elements and...

-Inventory of karstic cavities of the Schisto-Calcaire Group, Republic of Congo: Applying a geoheritage promotion approach in the Madingou region
+Inventory of karstic cavities of the Schisto-Calcaire Group, Republic of the Congo: Applying a geoheritage promotion approach in the Madingou region

 Karst systems are increasingly recognized as valuable geoheritage sites.
 Although Africa hosts numerous karst landscapes, few countries maintain comprehensive inventories.
 Here, we investigated the...